 About the Artist

-Adrian Scicluna (b.1971, UK) I am a multi-disciplinary visual artist based in both the UAE and Malta.
-I hold a Masters degree in Fine Arts (University of the Arts, London), preceded by an Honours degree in Art Education (University of Malta).
+Adrian Scicluna (b.1971, UK) is a multi-disciplinary visual artist based in both the UAE and Malta.
+He holds a Masters degree in Fine Arts (University of the Arts, London), preceded by an Honours degree in Art Education (University of Malta).

-I have been shortlisted as a finalist in a number of international art competitions and awards, and selected in the ‘Top 5 Exhibitions to Visit in London’ by ‘Londonist’ arts editor and critic Tabish Khan.
+Scicluna has been shortlisted as a finalist in a number of international art competitions and awards, and selected in the ‘Top 5 Exhibitions to Visit in London’ by ‘Londonist’ and FAD Magazine arts editor and critic Tabish Khan.

-I have represented Malta for Silk Road Artists Rendezvous China Tour and Art Residency, UNESCO Art Residency in Malta and Andorra respectively and curated exhibitions at the Malta Stock Exchange as well as for UNESCO Malta.
-I am currently represented by Lily Agius Gallery in Malta.
+He has represented Malta for Silk Road Artists Rendezvous China Tour and Art Residency, UNESCO Art Residency in Malta and Andorra respectively and curated exhibitions at the Malta Stock Exchange as well as for UNESCO Malta.
+Scicluna is currently represented by Lily Agius Gallery in Malta.

 About the Work